microsoft/lisa/CONTRIBUTING.md

 on your way to being a “Pythonista” (a Python developer) writing “Pythonic” (canonically correct Python) code left and right.

+### Async IO

+With Python 3.4, the Async IO pattern found in languages such as C# and Go is available through the keywords `async` and `await`, along with the Python module `asyncio`.
+Please read [Async IO in Python: A Complete Walkthrough](https://realpython.com/async-io-python/) to understand at a high level how asynchronous programming works.
+As of Python 3.7, One major “gotcha” is that `asyncio.run(...)` should be used [exactly once in `main`](https://docs.python.org/3/library/asyncio-task.html), it starts the event loop.
+Everything else should be a coroutine or task which the event loop schedules.

 ## Future Sections

 Just a collection of reminders for the author to expand on later.